robole/vscode-javascript-extensions/progress/README.md

 This extension shows a progress task in the notification area.

-**Run the command "Show Progress" from the Command Palette** to kick off the progress task.
+**Run the command "Example: Show Progress" from the Command Palette** to kick off the progress task.

 ![Show progress in notification area](img/demo.gif)